RonenNess/GeonBit.UI/README.md

 - Added useful getter functions for specific types in form (string, int, float, bool..)
 - Added default value to form GetValue() methods.
 - Fixed bug with animators not working in panels that have clipping overflow when mouse is outside boundaries.

+### 4.0.1

+- Upgraded project to .net core 3.1.
+- Upgraded MonoGame version to 3.8.0.
+- Separated examples to a different project.
+- Fixed bug with line space and zoom (overflow panel).

 ## Credits